lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Brakia** _(15-Sep-18 03:18 PM)_

-> t!8ball Do the knights start to attack the ship?
+t!8ball Do the knights start to attack the ship?

 **Tatsumaki** _(15-Sep-18 03:18 PM)_

-> 🎱 | It is certain,
+> 🎱 | It is certain, Brakia.
-> Brakia
-> .

 **WatchfulDrake** _(15-Sep-18 03:19 PM)_